Drake's Assault on Panama: Nombre de Dios

 On 6 January 1596 Drake and his men dropped anchor off Nombre de Dios without opposition.
 From the ships' boats they landed near the town but in order to seize it a small fort stood in its way, protected by around hundred militia.
 Baskerville ordered an assault, following which the fort was overwhelmed and the defenders were put to flight.
 The town was seized with scant resistance but little plunder was obtained.
-The place had been warned and the towns few Spanish defenders had retreated and dispersed into the jungle.
+The place had been warned and the town's few Spanish defenders had retreated and dispersed into the jungle.

 Drake stayed for two weeks and ransomed the town but on hearing no answer he ordered the town destroyed and so it was set ablaze.
-All of the ships in the harbour which consisted of frigates, barks, and galliots were thoroughly pillaged after which they were all destroyed or burnt.
+All of the ships in the harbour (consisting of frigates, barks, and galliots) were thoroughly pillaged, after which they were all destroyed or burnt.
 Although no money was found in the town, a watchtower on the summit of a nearby hill was discovered which contained a chest of silver along with two bars of gold, some pearls, and other valuables.